smalldatalab/docker-ohmage-omh-suite/README.md

 # Logs
-All of the logs for the various containers are written to files in the /var/log/ohmage directory on the host machine.
-Each container has a sub-directory for the log files.
-You can view the directories with `ls -la /var/log/ohmage`.
+All of the containers will create log files for their server or database.
+These files will reside within the containers (not on the host machine's fiel system), unless you update the docker-compose.yml configuration.

+In the docker-compose-EXAMPLE.yml file provided, each service has a commented out `volumes` section.
+You can uncomment these two lines for each, to write the log files to the host machine using a volume mount.
+The first part of the parameter (before the :) specifies the location on your host machine you want the parent log directory to be.
+Each container will create a sub-directory inside this location.
+The second part of the parameter (after the :) is the location inside the container that the log file is written to.
+Edit the first part for your system, but leave the second part as is.

 # Updating a Docker container
 Once installation is completed, your Docker host will have copies of all the images from Docker Hub, and start and stop the containers as you wish.
 However, if an updated release of one or multiple images is published to Docker Hub by SmallDataLab, your installation will not automatically update it's local images.